miugod/Expected-payoff-regarding-Hashpower-and-HidingTime/README.md

 There is also a best "hiding time", where the attacker gets the most ratio of overall blocks expected, for a fixed hashrate, regardless of how much time is used for block N.
 ## Difficulty Adjustment
-Before a difficulty adjustment given by the system, it's hard for the attacker to gain profit.
+Before a difficulty adjustment given by the system, it's hard for the attacker to gain much profit.

 Reason: more time is wasted by hiding.

-Given a fixed time slot when there is no difficulty adjustment, the attacker can only gain if he reaches about 80% hashrate, and this "gaining hashrate" is affected also by how much time is used for block N.